 The following is meant to help aid in shared decision making discussions for women deciding whether or not to screen for breast cancer.
-It is targeted for women aged 50+ who are considered to be not at an increased risk of breast cancer.
+It is targeted for women aged 45+ who are considered to be at average risk of developing breast cancer.